 “Good morning lovelies!
 A beautiful week is coming!
 Do you need encouragement with anything?
 We can do this.”

 And every Monday people would surround her.
-One person would ask a question, another would seek refuge, the third wanted to talk about games.
+One person would ask a question, another would seek refuge, and the third wanted to talk about games.
 One by one, they were all listened to and understood, given a safe port.
 Not out of the act of self-sacrifice, or a false curiosity, but a real, pure interest in the lives of others.

 And somewhere in there, she would share her day.